sci-sea/sci-sea.github.io/content/_index.md

 ---
-title: "My Sci Site"
+title: "Sci-Sea"
-description: "Exploring science and marine life"
+description: "Exploring science and it's marvels"
 ---

 # Welcome to My Sci Site

-Discover the wonders of science and marine exploration through our blog posts and research.
+Discover the wonders of Science and its beautiful intricate workings.